 Sales of substantial amounts of our common stock in the open market, or the availability of such shares for sale, could adversely affect the price of our common stock.
 In addition, the issuance of restricted common stock or common stock upon exercise of any outstanding option would be dilutive, and may cause the market price for a share of our common stock to decline.
 As of September 30, 2009, we had 180.9 million shares of common stock issued and outstanding and in November 2009 we issued an additional 5.0 million shares upon the exchange of \$111.9 million in aggregate principal amount of the 2013 Notes.
 As of September 30, 2009, we also had outstanding options to purchase approximately 19.1 million shares of common stock with a weighted-average exercise price of \$30.59 per share.
 Outstanding vested options are likely to be exercised if the market price of our common stock exceeds the applicable exercise price.
 In addition, we may issue additional common stock or restricted securities in the future as part of our financing activities or business development activities and any such issuances may have a dilutive effect on existing shareholders.
-Although we have agreed to lock-up restrictions for a 90-day period following the offering and our officers and directors have agreed to lock-up restrictions for a 60-day period following the offering, these restrictions are subject to certain exceptions and waiver by the underwriters.
+Although we have agreed to lock-up restrictions for a 90-day period following the offering and our officers and waiver by the underwriters.